Get a FREE estimate!

 Mon-Fri 9-5pm or message us here:

-Purchase a “scarecrow” motion activated sprinkler to repel them from Lee Valley Tools or Lowe’s Canada.
+Purchase a “scarecrow” motion-activated sprinkler to repel them from Lee Valley Tools or Lowe’s Canada.

 VISIT OUR BLOG FOR MORE INFORMATION:

 Nematodes are only successful at managing grubs when the grub larvae are very young.
 In the Greater Toronto Area this means that applications are best suited for approximately late August through Early October (check with your LawnSavers professional).
-All university trials in our local climate show very little control when applied in the Spring, so be careful what your retailer, supplier, neighbour or lawn care company is claiming, you could be wasting your money! (the grubs are too large and lethargic to be innoculated and die before pupation sets in.
+All university trials in our local climate show very little control when applied in the Spring, so be careful what a retailer, supplier, neighbour or other nearby lawn care company is claiming, you could be wasting your money! (the grubs are too large and lethargic to be innoculated and die before pupation sets in.
 The soil temperature at the habitation level must be at least 12-15 deg C. or they will not infect their hosts.
 Nematodes will have no effect on pupating larvae! (research By Dr. Michael BrownBridge (Vineland Research) and Pam Charbonneau (OMAFRA))

 NEW & PROMISING: Steinernema glaseri: These are being studied to possibly one day being used to control late stage grubs in the spring.
 This species is one of the largest entomopathogenic nematode species and they measure at about twice the length of Steinernema carpocapsae and eight times the weight.
 Steinernema glaseri has been found to be effective against coleopterous larvae, particularly scarab beetles.
 This species is a cruiser, neither nictating nor attaching well to passing hosts, but highly mobile and responsive to long-range host volatiles.
 Thus, this nematode is best adapted to parasitize hosts possessing low mobility yet still living within the soil profile.
 Field trials, particularly in Japan, have shown that S. glaseri can provide some control of several scarab species.
 It’s large size, however, reduces yield, making this species significantly more expensive to produce than other species.
 A tendency to occasionally “lose” its bacterial symbiote is also a challenge.
 Moreover, the highly active and robust infective juveniles are difficult to contain within formulations that rely on partial nematode dehydration.
 In short, additional technological advances are needed before this nematode is likely to see substantial use.
 University of Guelph’s turfgrass institute is conducting ongoing field trials to test efficacy before we can safely say that it will have a marketable effect on scarab beetles in the Spring.